mike14747/hotel-worx-3/docs/REST-API-DOCS.md

 **POST methods:**
 > ## '/api/invoices'
 > * It adds a new invoice, plus the items associated with that invoice (invoice_taxes and invoice_payments).
+> * This route also does the following:
+>   * Marks the res_room of the invoice as "checked_out=1".
+>   * Marks the room of the res_room as "occupied=0" and "clean=0".
+> * It does all of the above in the invoice model using a database transaction that sequentially queries 5 tables (**invoices, invoice_taxes, invoice_payments, res_rooms and rooms**)... with either all succeeding/committing or rolling back if any of them fail.
 > * Takes in a list of parameters in the body object.
 > * If successful, it returns status code 200 and a JSON object including things like "affectedRows", "insertId" and such.
 > * On this endpoint, the "insertId" will be the new invoice_id.